A Tiny Origin Story

 So, why tiny?

-After leaving the mountain castle, we moved into a little ‘76 Ford Motorhome (only 11’ of living space) with our newly adopted 50 lb Waffle dog.
+After leaving the mountain castle, we moved into a little ‘76 Ford Motorhome (only 11’ of living space) with our newly found 50 lb dog, Waffle.
 It left VERY little space for general movement.
 Everything had to shrink, art included!
 I traded my bulky bag of oil paints, and big brushes for a little box of Winsor and Newton watercolors.
 I swapped my liquin, galkyd, linseed oil, and turpentine for a shot glass of water.
-My canvases and about 100 pounds of wood were replaced by a small stack of 2" x 3" watercolor paper, and I started to paint tiny.
+My canvases and hundred of pounds of wood were replaced by a small stack of 2" x 3" watercolor paper, and I started to paint tiny.

 There's something about miniatures that seem precious and fragile.
 That's what I see when I spend time in the unobstructed outdoors, a fragile system filled with wonderful animals who are helpless to their own fate.
 The well-being of the world is in our hands, it seems appropriate that these paintings should fit too.